 Learn the mathematics required to adapt recipes to serve a different number of people.

-Spicy Lemon Shrimp Soup with Noodles (Serves 2)
+Spicy Lemon Shrimp Soup (Serves 2)

 1 stalk of lemon grass (sliced)

 1 tbsp Tom Yam Chili paste (Can buy in a jar)

 3 cups of pork stock